| « Prev 4.1 User Code Blocks | Table of Contents | Next » 4.4 Specifying tokens - the token statement |

 In AST generation mode various aspects of propane's behavior are changed:

-points to a Start
+ptype is allowed.p_result() points to a Start struct containing

 the entire parse tree for the input.
 If the user has changed the start rule

-grammar statement, the name of the start struct will be
+with the start grammar statement, the name of the start struct will be

 ast; ptype int; token a << $$ = 11; >> token b << $$ = 22; >> token one /1/; token two /2/; token comma /,/ << $$ = 42; >> token lparen /\(/; token rparen /\)/; drop /\s+/; Start -> Items; Items -> Item:item ItemsMore; Items -> ; ItemsMore -> comma Item:item ItemsMore; ItemsMore -> ; Item -> a; Item -> b; Item -> lparen Item:item rparen; Item -> Dual; Dual -> One Two; Dual -> Two One; One -> one; Two -> two;